Health

 Why Your Temples Hurt

-The cold is in your mouth, yet the pain is felt in your temples and forehead.
+The cold is in your mouth, yet the pain and discomfort is felt in your temples and forehead.
 This is a phenomenon called "referred pain."
 The trigeminal nerve, which carries sensations from the roof of your mouth, also handles sensations from your forehead and temples.
 Your brain can't pinpoint the exact source of the pain and mistakenly concludes, "It's probably somewhere around the forehead."

 Stopping It Is Surprisingly Easy